Izikie/Radiant/README.md

 ## Requirements
 - [JDK/JRE: Oracle GraalVM 25(https://www.graalvm.org/downloads/)
+- C/C++ Compiler
+   - Clang
+   - GCC
+   - MSVC (Kinda bad but so is anything made by Microsoft)

 ## Getting Started
 To run the client in development, use the `RunClient` Gradle task located under the `GradleMCP` task group in your IDE or via CLI.